 So here’s the thing: dogs bark for all sorts of reasons.
 Some of these reasons are “good,” while some are on the more annoying side of things.
 Regardless, you can’t stop a dog from barking any more than you can stop yourself from talking and/or updating your Facebook status.

 Why is my dog barking for no reason?

 The best course of action is one of understanding.
 You must relate to your dog and determine why he or she is barking.

 Controlling or augmenting the behavior of an older dog will go absolutely nowhere if you don’t “get” your dog’s behavior first.
-Once you truly understand why your dog barks, you can move on.
+Once you truly understand why your senior dog barking for no reason, you can move on.
 We’ll have more on this subject, including a compassionate approach to barking, in future entries.